-The following table shows the number of common shares issuable to our non-management directors pursuant to our award incentive plan as at December 31, 2022:
+The following table shows the number of common shares issuable to our non-management directors pursuant to our award incentive plan as at December 31, 2023:

-Common Shares issuable as at December 31, 2022
+Common Shares issuable as at December 31, 2023

 (1) (2) % (3)

-Share awards 277,593 0.05
+Share awards 266,279 0.04

 - (1) We have, in our sole and absolute discretion, the option of settling the value of the notional common shares underlying the awards, in cash or common shares or by a combination of such methods.
-We will not determine whether the payment method will take the form of cash or common shares or a combination thereof until the payment date, or some reasonable time prior thereto. - (2) Does not include the dividend equivalents that accumulate on the underlying share awards. - (3) Represents the number of common shares issuable as a percentage of our issued and outstanding common shares as at December 31, 2022.
+We will not determine whether the payment method will take the form of cash or common shares or a combination thereof until the payment date, or some reasonable time prior thereto. - (2) Does not include the dividend equivalents that accumulate on the underlying share awards. - (3) Represents the number of common shares issuable pursuant to the settlement of share awards as a percentage of our issued and outstanding common shares as at December 31, 2023.